dotnet/arcade/Documentation/ArcadeContributorGuidance.md

 ## Principles
 * Should benefit multiple repos across .NET Core.
+* Every contributor is "heard" and taken seriously every time
 * Keep it simple. (don't over engineer or be "clever")
 * Focus on value over conviction.  (of course conviction should help drive the value discussion)
 * Opinions and beliefs must be substantiated with data and a strong business rationale.